 The CDC indicates that either form of the vaccine is acceptable for a breastfeeding mother, as long as she otherwise meets requirements for receiving the vaccine.

 ‘Flu injections and breastfeeding by Wendy Jones PhD, MRPharmS

-Per the US Centers for Disease Control document FAQs on MMR Vaccine:
+Per the US Centers for Disease Control document Measles – Q&A about Disease & Vaccine:

 The US Centers for Disease Control, recommends that breastfeeding mothers not get the smallpox vaccination.
 There is no evidence that vaccinia virus is transmitted in breast milk (see the above CDC information on vaccinations in general).
 However, the concern is that the breastfed baby, due to close proximity to the mother, might come into physical contact with the vaccination site.
 Note that current guidelines recommend that any person who has been vaccinated with this vaccine (breastfeeding or not) avoid close physical contact with babies under a year old for 2-3 weeks (until the scab falls off) — this would presumably affect all parents who hold, feed, care for, cuddle or sleep with their babies.